 One of the more frequent questions we’ve gotten over the years has to do with the impact mergers and acquisitions have on customer satisfaction in the oil and gas industry.
 It’s an important question, one deserving of a thoughtful response.

 With apologies to our many readers and friends who make their livings buying and selling companies (or helping others do the same), we note that plenty of evidence has been compiled over the years that suggests the majority of mergers and acquisitions, when objectively examined, are not successful.
 Continue reading →

 Having collected and analyzed tens of thousands of evaluations and over half a million data points related to oilfield supplier performance and customer satisfaction since 2003, EnergyPoint Research has a lot to share.
-So in 2013, we’re hitting the road to do just that.
+So, we’re hitting the road to do just that.

 EnergyPoint began its Oilfield Perspectivespresentation series in early 2013.
 The series features Doug Sheridan, managing director and founder of EnergyPoint Research, discussing the latest ratings, rankings, trends and implications from EnergyPoint’s independent customer satisfaction surveys in a uniquely compelling, informative and thought-provoking manner.
 Continue reading →